Mastering htaccess: A Comprehensive Guide Print

 4. Performance Optimization

-To compress files before sending them to the browser, use the following:
+To compress your files before they are sent to the browser:

 <IfModule mod_deflate.c>